 Archival Theories and Methods

-Reinventing (with) Theory in Rhetoric and Writing Studies: Essays in Honor of Sharon Crowley collects 17 essays that take up and extend the inventive practice of theorizing that characterizes so much of Sharon Crowley’s work.
+Reinventing (with) Theory in Rhetoric & Writing Studies: Essays in Honor of Sharon Crowley collects 17 essays that take up and extend the inventive practice that characterizes Sharon Crowley’s work.
 The goal of this collection is to reinvent rhetoric and writing studies with new theorizing that gets us to see differently, discover new possibilities for thought & action, and effect change in the field & beyond.